ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 # Purpose of Domain Control Validation {#purpose}

-Domain Control Validation (DCV) is a challenge-response protocol that allows one party (the User) to prove operational control of the contents of a domain to an Application Service Provider (ASP).
-This proof applies at a single point in time; it does not provide evidence of continuing control prior to the challenge or after the record is published.

-DCV is appropriate when the ASP is about to take a brief, time-bounded action that is potentially dangerous but not more harmful than the damage that could be done by malicious modification to the DNS zone.
+Domain Control Validation is a challenge-response procedure that allows the User to prove operational control of the contents of a domain to an Application Service Provider.
+This proof applies only to some point in time after the challenge is issued and before the record is published.
+This procedure can be appropriate when the Application Service Provider is about to take a time-bounded action related to this domain name.

-Appropriate uses of DCV:

-* Issuing a time-bounded TLS certificate via an ACME "dns-01" challenge.
-  - Control of the DNS zone would be sufficient to acquire a certificate anyway via the ACME "http-01" challenge.
-* Allowing a user to claim ownership of a domain name in a third-party system for a limited period of time.
-  - This creates a risk of impersonation, but the User has already demonstrated their ability to impersonate this name.
-* Sending a large batch of TLS authenticated requests to a server using this name.
-  - This creates a risk of outage due to overload, but the User could create an outage anyway by deleting important records.

-Inappropriate uses of DCV:

-* Allowing the User to claim ownership of the domain name indefinitely in a third-party system.
-  - The User could be an attacker who has only transient control of the domain name, or the domain name could be transferred to a new owner.
-* Sending a large batch of unauthenticated requests to the IP addresses indicated for this domain name.
-  - The User could have placed the IP addresses of an unaffiliated victim server on the domain name.
-Sending a large volume of requests without authenticating the server would produce an attack that the User would not otherwise have been able to accomplish.

-If the ASP requires ongoing proof of control, DCV can be used repeatedly.
-However, for the sake of reliability and efficiency, it may be preferable to use a DNS record that persistently authorizes a specified external entity to act on its behalf.
-This is consistent with the approach used by most ordinary DNS records, including AAAA and MX.
+Domain Control Validation is not suitable for ongoing authorization.
+Any ongoing authorization using DNS SHOULD be performed with a different DNS record.
+For example, in the ACME protocol, issuance of a time-limited certificate can use Domain Control Validation with an ephemeral TXT record via the DNS-01 challenge mechanism ({{RFC8555, Section 8.4}}), but ongoing authorization of certificate authorities uses a persistent CAA record {{?RFC8569}}.

 # Scope of Validation {#scope}